 Things could get so far out of hand that God says those who form their own religion receive this punishment:

 8 “Say to them: ‘Any Israelite or any foreigner residing among them who offers a burnt offering or sacrifice 9 and does not bring it to the entrance to the tent of meeting to sacrifice it to the Lord must be cut off from the people of Israel.
 (Lev.
 17:8-9)

 Verse 4 says that anyone who sheds an animal’s blood outside of the safe boundaries will be guilt of bloodshed, as if they had committed homicide (Torah, p.
 875).
 “Cut off” could mean execution or exiled from Israel.
 It also assumes that a foreigner could join Israel.
-Anyone could convert, but he must follow the rules, not make them up as he wills.
+Anyone could convert, but he must follow the rules, not make them up as he wants.